GlennAng/msc_thesis/logreg/README.md

 # I. Embedding Computation
-In order to run our experiments, we must first compute text embeddings for the required papers on the GPU.
-The currently supported models are:
+In order to run our experiments, you need a directory that contains the two files `abs_X.npy` and `abs_paper_ids_to_idx.pkl`.
+The first is a numpy matrix of shape (n_papers, embedding_dim) containing the text embedding of each paper in the database whereas the second is a dictionary mapping the respective paper ids to their index in this matrix.
+Note that for most experiments, it is sufficient to only embed the papers stored in `relevant_papers_ids.pkl`.

+You may use your own embeddings or compute them for one of the provided models with the code below:

 - **gte-base-en-v1.5:** Model Size 0.1B parameters, Dimension 768.
 - **gte-large-en-v1.5:** Model Size 0.4B parameters, Dimension 1024.
 - **specter2_base:** Model Size 0.1B parameters, Dimension 768.